scr1 test suite: |-> and |=> operators are unsupported in assertions

 with the message "syntax error, unexpected |->, expecting ')'".

-#1 Updated by John Coiner about 1 year ago
+#1 Updated by John Coiner over 1 year ago

 Verilator does not support the "|->" or "|=>" operators or the sequence expression ("##") operator.

 In general, Verilator's going to have a difficult time supporting anything that can't be converted to a traditional synthesizable always block, which is how it handles "assert property" internally.

 IIUC "|->" is purely combinational, in which case, the code you posted could be rewritten as:

 MYTEST : assert property ( @(negedge clk) disable iff (~rst) (a ? b : 1'b1) ) else $error("MYTEST failed");